 Each team selects a captain who will decide on the order of play.
 Each player tees off and the captain selects one ball for the next shot.
 The player of the ball selected will mark the position of their ball and play last.
 The players, playing in order, will place their ball within one club length when on the fairway or drop within one club length when in the rough (including bunkers) and place their ball within 15cm when on the putting surface of the green, until the hole is completed.
 Unless otherwise indicated, each player must take 3 tee shots in a 4B team, 4 tee shots in a 3B team or 6 tee shots in a 2B team.

-Method of play - Four ball match play
+Method of play - 4 Ball match play

-Player A would play off scratch; B off 12; C off 5 and D would play off 1.
+Player A would play off scratch, B of 12, C off 5 and D off 1.
 Player B would get strokes at holes indicated 1 to 12 on the match play index.
 Player C would get strokes at holes indicated 1 to 5 on the match play index.
 Player D would get 1 stroke at the hole indicated 1 on the match play index.

 When only one player represents a side, and if the absent player is the lowest handicapped player of the match, the handicap of the absent player shall be used when adjusting handicaps.

 The honour at the 1st tee shall be in accordance with Rule 6.4(a) of the Rules of Golf or, in the absence of a draw, by lot.
 All matches are to be played (and decided) on the day designated by the Match & Greens Committee.
 In extraordinary circumstances only, the Captain (or in the absence of the Captain, the designated Member of the Match & Greens Committee) may consider varying this requirement.

 Matches all square at the 18th or 36th hole as applicable, shall continue until a hole is won by either player or team, and where applicable, handicaps for the extra holes shall be taken as for the first 18 holes.